cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 Eleven years ago (do you still remember 2013?), I was in the last year of my undergraduate studies.
 I started working on my thesis and soon realized that, to earn my diploma, I had to collect, analyze, and summarize data in a specific way.
-Because at the end of the day, a thesis needs content, and content comes from data and some kind of experiment, so it could justify the grade.
+Because at the end of the day, a thesis needs content, and content comes from data derived from some kind of experiment.
 However, none of these skills were taught to me during the 5 years of my bachelor's curriculum.
 Getting the thesis done was a struggle, but ~~somehow~~ I succeeded.
-A couple of years later, I reached the end of my Master's, and the same cycle repeated itself, as it did again when I ventured into academic research.
+A couple of years later, I reached the end of my Master degree, and the same data munging cycle repeated once again, as it did later when I ventured into academic research.
-After three thesis, reading a lot of papers, and undertaking my own research projects, I realize that data analysis skills are essential, regardless of the complexity of the problem I'm addressing.
+So, after writing 3 thesis, reading a lot of papers, and undertaking my own research projects, I realize that data analysis skills are essential, regardless of the complexity of the problem I'm addressing.
 Not surprisingly, the need for the same skill surfaced again during my professional career.
-No matter how advanced the technology or sophisticated the algorithms, the ability to handle datasets is crucial.
+No matter how advanced the programming language or sophisticated the frameworks, the ability to handle data (beyond Excel and DBs) is crucial.
-Therefore, I think that Exploratory Data Analysis (EDA) has become the most important technical skill in my career.
+In fact, I think that Exploratory Data Analysis (EDA) has been, and still is, the most important technical skill in my career.
-It has enabled me to understand data, find patterns, visualize results, and support or refute hypotheses to make informed decisions.
-I consider EDA an essential skill for any professional, especially for any job involving decision-making.
+I consider EDA an essential skill for any professional, especially for those working in jobs that demand informed decision-making.
 This post is about my journey, the lessons learned, and the resources I have used to enhance my EDA skills over time.

 <figure class="jb_picture">